 The events of May 6 have clearly shown that, in a context of deteriorating market conditions a shock in one market can trigger destabilizing effects on the liquidity and price formation processes of related markets.
 This clearly threatens both the integrity and the efficiency of the markets.
 Further academic research has also suggested that the presence of high frequency traders may have exacerbated volatility during these events.
 Nevertheless it is also important to remember that the events of May 6 occurred within a specific market structure.
 The US markets have a strong degree of inter-linkage.
 Due to this interconnectedness shocks in one market are likely to quickly pass on to other markets.
-Other market regions, e.g. Europe, do not show the same degree of interconnectedness.
+Other market regions do not show the same degree of interconnectedness.

 However, risks to market integrity and efficiency do not have to arise solely from a major shock such as the flash crash.
-Regulators are cognisant of the possibility that the confidence of some investors in the efficiency and integrity of the market (and possibly their willingness to trade) by the ongoing development of algorithmic trading and HFT, may lower investors' confidence and, possibly, reduce traditional market participants' willingness to trade.
+Regulators are cognisant of the possibility that the ongoing development of algorithmic trading and HFT may deteriorate investors' confidence in the efficiency and integrity of the market and, possibly, reduce traditional market participants' willingness to trade.
 For instance, the use of sophisticated low-latency algorithmic trading techniques may prompt less sophisticated traders to withdraw from the market as a result of their fear of being gamed by low latency firms that use faster technology.

-Some anecdotal evidence presented to IOSCO suggests this may be particularly true of traditional institutional investors, who, as fundamental investors, are supposed to base their trading decisions on the perceived fundamental value of securities.
+Some anecdotal evidence presented to IOSCO suggests this may be particularly true of some traditional institutional investors, who, as fundamental investors, are supposed to base their trading decisions on the perceived fundamental value of securities.
 If such participants withdraw, reflecting a loss of faith in the integrity of the market, the information content of public market prices, may be altered as a knock-on effect.
 This may potentially result in a less efficient price formation process and possibly cause others to reduce their participation.